 Create stronger passwords

 Hackers seek access to your network, devices, and accounts—which should all be protected by strong passwords.
 Always create long, complex passwords, and don’t repeat them across accounts.
-A password manager like ExpressVPN Keys stores all your passwords securely so you don’t have to remember them, allowing you to create stronger ones.
+A password manager like stores all your passwords securely so you don’t have to remember them, allowing you to create stronger ones.
 It’s also best practice to use two-factor authentication for your accounts.

 Watch out for phishing and other scams

 Attachments and links in unsolicited emails could house all manner of malware looking to gain access to your passwords, bank details, and more.
 Only click on files and open emails from people and organizations that you know and trust.

 Public Wi-Fi is often unencrypted and unsecured, making devices connected to them susceptible to cyberattacks.
 The easiest way to protect yourself when using public Wi-Fi is with a VPN app.
 Turning on your VPN will protect your online traffic in an encrypted tunnel.